Australian police won’t charge reporter after leak probe

 Annika Smethurst’s article, citing “top secret letters” between the heads of the Defense and Home Affairs departments, reported plans to create new espionage powers that would allow an intelligence agency to spy on Australian citizens for the first time.
 It was published in News Corp.
 Australia’s Sunday papers on April 29, 2018.

-Australian Federal Police responded with raids on Smethurt’s Canberra home on June 4 last year with warrants to search her computer, phone and home.
+Australian Federal Police responded with raids on Smethurst’s Canberra home on June 4 last year with warrants to search her computer, phone and home.
 The next day, police raided Australian Broadcasting Corp.’s Sydney headquarters over unrelated leaked government documents.

 ABC journalists Dan Oakes and Sam Clark — who reported in 2017 that Australian troops had killed unarmed men and children in Afghanistan in a potential war crime — are still under “active investigation,” McCartney said.